If your dog has been acting very strangely and is hiding from you, you may be wondering what is happening to him?

 He Is Fearful Of Loud Noises

-If you see that your dog is only acting strange and goes into hiding (usually he would go to his crate) whenever a storm is coming or there is firework going on, then he has the “LOUD NOISES” phobia.
+If you see that your dog is only acting strange and goes into hiding (usually he would go to his crate) whenever there is a fire alarm, bursting of a balloon, a storm is coming or there are fireworks going on, then he has the “LOUD NOISES” phobia.

 This is not as uncommon as you might think.

 Most people who own a dog have experienced this at one time or another.
 There are several reasons why your dog may have this fear:

 1. He was once scared by the noise of fireworks and has never gotten over it.